EDJINEDJA/pilot/README.md

 ## Aims and Objectives

-pilot is a package that aims to perform features engineering.
+pilot is a package that aims to perform feature engineering.

 ## What is Feature engineering
 An optimal machine learning using python can't be build without features engineering.